TimAngus321/portfolio-redesign/README.md

 - Remove styled and use scss module for hamburger menu and burger (redo?)
 - Check process state of skills animation with useContext everywhere to prevent errors when skill page skillSet buttons used too quickly
 - Replace home page animation with interactive framer motion gradient blob
+- GSAP might be a better animation library for more complex animations as it's more consise and clean Framer Motion seems better for simple animations.